 What I love the most about that quote is how privileged Art feels about knowing Ruth and seeing what she and others don’t.
 It’s as if he can’t believe his own luck.
 Ruth is soft spoken and mild mannered, not glamorous by any stretch of the imagination, but Art knows there’s a lot more to her.
 He’s shocked too that she’s never had boyfriends because she’s so pretty.
 Please…

 You can probably guess that Art doesn’t come back.
 Remember, this is a romantic melodrama.
 It lifts you up and then pushes you down, adding in a kick for good measure while you’re still splayed on the ground, bleeding.
 I cried so hard that I got a headache.
 Ruth’s grief is so profound that she becomes despondent.
 The only thing that gives her purpose again is lighting a candle for Saint Andrew at Saint Patrick’s cathedral.
 The allusions to faith were sweet but not overdone.
-I especially love how the church was a refuge even for non Catholics, and it totally is.
+I especially love how the church was a refuge even for non Catholics.
 Ruth doesn’t ever find closure through the faith, and I liked that.
 She’s hesitant about formal religion, but as any Catholic will tell you, the church loves you anyway.
 She’s not a member but she’s still welcome.

 And it’s quite fitting that the church is the site for one more miracle.

 Not sure if my writing conveyed this, but both stars were in top form here.

 Jane Wyman, from what I’ve seen, was really adept at lonely and/or downtrodden women who aren’t pathetic.
 If this was a different story, I’d want Art to leave her alone.
 Not all women are vivacious and sparkling.
 Sometimes they’re just quiet and reserved.
 It’s good to see variety in our heroines.
 Jane Wyman pulls this role off seamlessly.